-While we do not investigate the causal relationship between turnover and job quality, in Tables 7 and 8 we investigate the percentage of nurses (single jobholders) who transition jobs and move up (i.e., to a higher-quality worker-job match) on the basis of their employment status in year t+1.
+While we do not investigate the causal relationship between turnover and job quality, in Tables 7 and 8 we investigate the percentage of nurses (single jobholders) who transition jobs and move up (i.e., to a higher-quality worker-job match) on the basis of their employment status in year t + 1.
 We take into account employment preferences for work schedules to define higher-quality job-worker matches.
-Tables 7 and 8 consider four groups of nurses: (a) involuntary part-time or irregular, (b) voluntary part-time or irregular, (c) involuntary full-time, and (d) voluntary full-time nurses.
-Involuntary part-time or irregular nurses prefer full-time employment but are employed in a part-time or irregular employment but are employed in a full-time job.
+Tables 7 and 8 consider four groups of nurses: (a) involuntary part-time or irregular, (b) voluntary part-time or irregular, (c) involuntary part-time, and (d) voluntary full-time nurses.
+Involuntary part-time or irregular nurses prefer full-time employment but are employed in a part-time or irregular job; involuntary full-time nurses prefer part-time or irregular employment but are employed in a full-time job.
 Voluntary part-time or irregular and full-time nurses, by contrast, are